 As you learn new perspectives about your subject, you can also find new study techniques to learn it!

 Students develop their own study methods over their years in school.
 While yours may work excellently, you can still find ways to improve your learning abilities and sharpen your mind.

-By joining a study group, you will have opportunity to observe a wide variety of study methods in action.
+By joining a study group, you will have the opportunity to observe a wide variety of study methods in action.
 After considering the pros and cons, you can improve your own study regimen by incorporating the best methods with your own.